Employee rights in the UK 2022: Everything you need to know

-There has been a shake-up for some workers in the gig economy – ride-hailing firm Uber opted to pay their drivers’ holidays and a guaranteed minimum wage and introduce an entitlement to breaks after the Supreme Court ruled drivers were workers in February.
+There has been a shake-up for some workers in the gig economy – ride-hailing firm Uber opted to pay their drivers’ holidays and a guaranteed minimum wage, as well as introduced an entitlement to breaks after the Supreme Court ruled drivers were workers in February last year.

 Am I an employee?